rc0r/afl-utils/README.md

 Helps to create a minimized corpus from samples of a parallel fuzzing job.
 It basically works as follows:

-1. Collect all queue samples from an afl synchronisation directory.
+1. Collect all queue samples from an afl synchronisation directory in `collection_dir`.
-2. Run `afl-cmin` on the collected corpus. -> `collection_dir.cmin`
+2. Run `afl-cmin` on the collected corpus, save minimized corpus in `collection_dir.cmin`.
 3. Run `afl-tmin` on the remaining samples to reduce them in size.
-   -> `collection_dir.tmin` (if step two was omitted) or `collection_dir.cmin.tmin`
+Save results in `collection_dir.tmin` if step two was omitted or `collection_dir.cmin.tmin` otherwise.
-4. Perform a "dry-run" for each sample and move crashes/timeouts out of the newly generated corpus.
-This step will be useful prior to starting a new parallel fuzzing job on a corpus containing intermittent crashes.
+4. Perform a "dry-run" for each sample and move crashes/timeouts out of the corpus.
+This step will be useful prior to starting a new or resuming a parallel fuzzing job on a corpus containing intermittent crashes.
+Crashes will be moved to a `.crashes` directory, if one of steps 1, 2 or 3 were performed.
+If only "dry-run" is requested crashing samples will be moved from the `queue` dirs to the `crashes` within an afl sync dir.
-   -> `collection_dir.crashes` or into fuzzers crashes dir if invoked w/o '-c'

-All these steps are optional, making the tool quite flexible.
+As already indicated, all these steps are optional, making the tool quite flexible.
 E.g. running only step four can be handy before resuming a parallel fuzzing session.

+Usage:

+    afl-minimize [-c COLLECTION_DIR [--cmin] [--tmin]] [-d] [-h] sync_dir -- target_cmd

+    afl-minimize performs several optimization steps to reduce the size of an afl- fuzz corpus.

+    positional arguments:
+      sync_dir              afl synchronisation directory containing multiple
+                            fuzzers and their queues.
+      target_cmd            Path to the target binary and its command line arguments.
+Use '@@' to specify crash sample input file position (see afl-fuzz usage).

+    optional arguments:
+      -h, --help            show this help message and exit -c COLLECTION_DIR, --collect COLLECTION_DIR
+                            Collect all samples from the synchronisation dir and store them in the collection dir.
+Existing files in the collection directory will be overwritten!
+      --cmin                Run afl-cmin on collection dir.
+Has no effect without '-c'.
+      --tmin                Run afl-tmin on minimized collection dir if used together with '--cmin'or on unoptimized collection dir otherwise.
+Has no effect without '-c'.
+      -d, --dry-run         Perform dry-run on collection dir, if '-c' is provided or on synchronisation dir otherwise.
+Dry-run will move intermittent crashes out of the corpus.

 ## afl-multicore